-SPEECH AND DRAMA MAJOR Bachelor of Arts Degree (Liberal Arts)
+SPEECH AND DRAMA MAJOR

-The following program is required: (1) Common Courses listed on Page 38; (2) The Speech and Drama requirements listed on Pages 151 and 152 with the exception that substitutions may be made for Sp.
+The following program is required: (1) Common Courses listed on Page 40: (2) The Speech and Drama requirements listed on Page 174 with the exception that substitutions may be made for Sp.
 125 and 164 with the consent of the adviser; (3) One minor; (4) Electives to complete requirements for graduation.
 Programs must be planned with the student's adviser.